 The Banyai Hosta Garden was donated to Cranbrook by the Banyai family of Royal Oak, Michigan.
 Pauline Banyai was a leading collector and breeder of hosta plants (she registered 40 in her lifetime).
 Not all Banyai hostas can be purchased today.
-The most popular, Gold Standard, Permanent Wave, Blue Chiffon, Lemon Chiffon Tweeny, and Dancing Girl are marked and planted in this garden.
+Some of the most popular hostas in this garden are Gold Standard, Permanent Wave, Blue Chiffon, Lemon Chiffon Tweeny, and Dancing Girl.

 Native Plant Garden

-This conifer garden was designed and planted in 2012 and took two to three growing seasons.
-Most of the evergreens are marked with aluminum tags.
+This conifer garden was designed and planted in 2012 and took two to three growing seasons to mature.
 The plants have been carefully placed so as not to obstruct the vista.